makiftutuncu/getting-your-axe-on/api/README.md

 It uses

 * Maven for builds
-* Spring Boot WebFlux 3 for web backend
+* Spring Boot 3 WebFlux for web backend
 * Kotlin 2 for programming language
 * Axon Framework for event sourcing
-* PostgreSQL for database
+* PostgreSQL 17 for database
 * Spring Data JPA for database access
+* Flyway for database schema migrations
 * JUnit 5 for testing

 ## Configuration